groboclown/petronia/docs/architecture.md

 Petronia splits its processing into multiple processes, to gain the aid of operating system controls to limit execution rights.
 A few core processes has elevated privileges, but only in limited ways.

+#### Extension Restrictions

+One aspect to the security model is limiting which extensions can generate which events, and which events can be received.
+Some of the very critical infrastructure events are highly protected.

+The process spawning (performed by the *foreman* process)allows the creation of processes with different security permissions.
+The event that requests this spawning can only be allowed by the *extension loader* process.
+The events that register the allowed event producing is also handled by the *extension loader*.
+The extension loader process is locked down and performs the necessary security inspections.

 #### Keyboard Capture

 This can be abused in terrible ways.
 The core system needs to restrict the keyboard shortcuts to a global key combination + user-defined combinations.
 The "capture all" can't be used, but instead need to support input fields.